k-ishigaki/proxy-docker/README.md

 curl -x localhost:8080 https://www.google.com
 ```

-NOTE: If you are using Docker Toolbox, Extra port forwarding setting is needed to VirtualBox.
+NOTE: If you are using Docker Toolbox, a extra port forwarding setting is needed to VirtualBox.

 ## Exit and remove all